People of AMIBA

 Board of Directors

-Lily Brislen is the founding director of Think Local Umpqua in Douglas County, Oregon, one of the most successful smaller-town Independent Business Alliances.
-Lily generates rave reviews for making her presentations and workshops memorably fun as well as informative and productive.
+Lily also is part of AMIBA’s speakers bureau and generates rave reviews for making her presentations and workshops memorably fun as well as informative and productive.
 She has written for rural development groups on many aspects of localization and entrepreneurial development.
 She also serves on the board of the Community Farm Alliance.